chensoft/libsocket/README.md

 * Android (ndk r10+)
 * iOS (xcode 7+)

-Notice that C++11's regex is incomplete on g++ 4.8.x and clang++ 3.5, if you want to use it, you shall upgrade your compiler to the latest version.
+Notice that C++11's regex is incomplete on g++ 4.8.x, if you want to use it, you shall upgrade your compiler to the latest version.

 ## Features